-Spirasi (Spiritan Asylum Services initiative) was set up in 1999 by the Spiritans in response to the rapidly evolving migration and asylum situation in Ireland.
+The National Centre for the Rehabilitation of Victims of Torture, Spirasi, was founded in 1999 by the Spiritans in response to the rapidly evolving migration and asylum situation in Ireland.

-The organisation initially provided a welcome and some English language classes to vulnerable asylum seekers and refugees.
-On discovering that many of those attending classes were severely traumatised the focus quickly became the provision of specialist services to victims of torture and cruel, inhuman or degrading treatment.
+Initially a place of welcome was provided to vulnerable asylum seekers and refugees at 213 North Circular Road.
+Then basic English language classes were offered.
+On discovering that many of those attending classes were severely traumatised, the focus shifted to include specialist services to victims of torture and cruel, inhuman or degrading treatment.

 Numbers seen by Spirasi

-In its 20-year history, Spirasi has now offered rehabilitation services to over 5,000 victims of torture.
-It continues to offer English Language classes and has seen over 2,000 students pass through its doors since 1999.
+In its 22-year history, Spirasi has now offered rehabilitation services to over 5,500 victims of torture and has seen over 2,500 English language students graduate.

-In 1999 Ireland signed the United Nations Convention Against Torture (UNCAT) which, in 2000, was ratified through the Criminal Justice (United Nations Convention Against Torture) Act.
+In 1999, Ireland also signed the United Nations Convention Against Torture (UNCAT) which, in 2000, was ratified through the Criminal Justice (United Nations Convention Against Torture) Act.